evgenyneu/Scrollable/README.md

 ## Troubleshooting

-When creating autolayout constraint for content views please use numeric values for the `Constant` field.
+When creating Auto Layout constraint for content views please use numeric values for the `Constant` field.
 When I left it empty (`Standard`) it threw an exception:

 ```
 Assertion failure in -[NSLayoutConstraint constant], /SourceCache/Foundation/Foundation-1047.25/Layout.subproj/NSLayoutConstraint.m:601